Personal Health Information Center for "Your" Meaningful Use

 To sign up for Blue Button, go to the MyMedicare.gov website Here.

-Once you have your account, you can check it at the same link or go to the government website.
-See your claims, your doctors, and records of your medications.
+Once you have your account, you an always login here.
+You can see your claims, doctors who submitted to Medicare for your visits, and records of your medications.

 You can :